upendrareddy24/resume_py/README.md

 Reads `resume_builder` block from `config.json` and generates an enhanced resume using OpenAI (if enabled).

+### Workday Autofill (experimental)

+- Enable `autofill.enabled` in `config.json` to let Selenium pre-populate Workday application forms for top matches.
+- Provide your contact details under `autofill.profile` along with optional `resume_path` and `cover_letter_path` overrides.
+- Set `max_jobs` to control how many Workday links run per execution; start with `headless: false` to observe the browser flow.
+- The helper fills standard personal info fields and uploads resumes/letters but still requires manual completion for logins, questionnaires, or assessments.

 ## Configuration Guide

 ### config.json Structure